-In order to avoid any post-closing mishaps, be sure to follow BEST PRACTICE #4:
+In order to avoid any post-closing mishaps, title agents should follow ALTA's BEST PRACTICE #4:

 "Adopt standard real estate settlement procedures and policies that help ensure compliance with Federal and State Consumer Financial Laws as applicable to the Settlement process."

-Five questions to ask yourself to meet this Best Practice for post-closing recording procedures
+Settlement agents should ask these questions to meet this Best Practice for post-closing recording:

 - What are my state’s regulations?